toluwalojurotimiayeni/alx-higher_level_programming/0x00-python-hello_world/README.md

-print the float stored in the variable number with a precision of 2 digits
+print 3 times a string stored in the variable str